 In 2018, a soil sampling campaign was carried out in three pristine forests and two cropland sites in the NiCo region in order to collect soil samples for a soil redistribution assessment based on the fallout radionuclides 239Pu and 240Pu.
 As part of this campaign, a total of 347 samples were taken.
 Soil sampling was carried out using a manual closed tube soil corer (VSI soil core sampler, Vienna-Scientific, Austria) with a diameter of 6.8 cm and a length of 120 cm.
-Sampling sites in forests were located within the Kahuzi Biega (DR Congo), Kibale (Uganda) and Nyungwe Forest (Rwanda) National Parks (Fig. 1).
-There, the sampling scheme is aligned to a toposequence approach that covers three different landscape positions situated along a catena: plateau, slope and foot-slope.
-Sampling was carried out at 19 locations within each catena

-- and covers different soil layers (L-horizon, O-horizon and mineral soil; see Tab.
-2).
-Discrete sampling at plateau locations took place in order to quantify spatial variation in reference fallout inventories.
+- Sampling sites in forests were located within the Kahuzi Biega (DR Congo), Kibale (Uganda) and Nyungwe Forest (Rwanda) National Parks (Fig. 1).
+There, the sampling scheme is aligned to a toposequence approach that covers three different landscape positions situated along a catena: the plateau, slope (up to 30°) and foot-slope.
+Sampling was carried out at 19 locations within each catena and covers different soil layers (L-horizon, O-horizon and mineral soil; see Tab.
+1).
+Discrete sampling at plateau - 110 locations took place in order to understand variation of radionuclide inventories at sites.
 To average out the typical variability of fallout radionuclide inventories, composite samples were taken at the slope and foot-slope positions.
-In addition to mineral soil layers, two organic layers at two different levels of decomposition (L and O horizons) were collected over an area of 20 cm x 20 cm at each sampling site.
-About 40% of the total forest samples were taken at plateau positions (high proportion due to non- - 120 composite sampling), while 30% of the samples were taken at slope and foot-slope locations, respectively.
-At foot-slope locations soils were additionally sampled from 60 cm to 120 cm soil depth to cover colluvial sites with 239+240Pu activity in deeper soil layers.
+In addition to mineral soil layers, two organic layers at two different levels of decomposition (L and O horizon) were collected over an area of 20 cm x 20 cm at each sampling site.
+About 40% of the total forest samples were taken at plateau positions (high proportion due to non-composite sampling), while 30% of the samples were taken at slope and foot-slope locations, respectively.
+At foot-slope - 115 locations soils were additionally sampled from 60 cm to 120 cm soil depth to cover colluvial sites with 239+240Pu activity in the subsoil.

 Sampling sites in cropland were placed along two catenae within DR Congo and in Uganda, covering 51 individual locations at each study site (Tab.
-2).
+1).
 The majority (~50%) of sampling sites are distributed along slope positions (12-13° steepness in both cropland sites) while 25% of sites are located at foot-slope and plateau sites.
-To understand the depth distribution of 239+240Pu and the variability of radionuclide inventories under stable geomorphic conditions, three depth increments of 20 cm thickness were taken to a total soil depth of 60 cm at plateau sites.
-In DR Congo, a cropland plateau site (converted to grassland approximately in 2005) located about 8 km apart from the study site was sampled, while in Uganda, flat plateau sites under arable use in direct proximity to the study site were sampled.
+To understand the depth distribution of

+- 120 239+240Pu and the variability of radionuclide inventories under stable geomorphic conditions, three depth increments of 20 cm thickness were taken to a total soil depth of 60 cm at plateau sites.
+In DR Congo, a cropland site (converted to grassland approximately in 2005) located about 8 km apart from the study slope was sampled, while in Uganda, flat plateau sites under arable use in direct proximity to the study slope were sampled.
 At slope locations, a single soil increment down to 60 cm was taken.
-At the foot-slope locations, to cover potential sedimentation, an additional increment from 60 to 100 cm was sampled to assure full cover of the radionuclide inventory.
+At the foot-slope locations, to cover potential sedimentation, an additional increment from 60 to 100 cm was sampled - 125 to assure full cover of the radionuclide inventory.